JulienLaclaverie/sweetmodal/README.md

 #SweetModal

-Modal replacement for JavaScript's alert based on sweet-alert.
+Modal replacement for JavaScript's alert based on sweet-alert by Tristan Edwards.

 #Usage

-Test it with the example.html file.
+Test it with the index.html file in the example folder.

 /!\ Currently Work in Progress /!\